LPFM Checklist: Emergency Alert System (EAS)

 For some LPFM stations, this is the most expensive and burdensome item in the audio chain but it is required that LPFM stations be equipped with EAS decoders and that monthly and national tests as well as actual messages are carried.
 This is one of the hot items on the FCC’s lists of things to fine stations for (other than public files, which do not apply to LPFM stations).

 A paper copy of the EAS Handbook must be at all EAS control points at your station.
-Please note that the EAS Handbook was updated in 2016.
-The 2007 version is no longer valid.
+Please note that the EAS Handbook was last updated in 2021.
+Previous editions may not be used.

 All LPFM stations must have EAS equipment installed that is capable of decoding, either manually or automatically, the digitally encoded EAS protocol while monitoring at least two assigned EAS stations.
 This equipment must be operational during all hours of broadcast operation.
 Manually operated equipment must be located so that operators, at their normal duty stations, can be alerted immediately when EAS messages are received.
 Only one EAS decoder is required for combined facilities operating from one common location, such as a co-owned and co-located AM and FM studio.
 All decoder devices are to be certified by the Commission in accordance with Part 2 Subpart J of the FCC rules.